atombrenner/photo-timeline/README.md

 > ✨ Bootstrapped with Create Snowpack App (CSA).

-A simple application to organize and view photos and videos by creation time on your personal computer.
+A minimal web app to view and browse photos organized on a timeline.

-Import media files into an organized folder structure from the command line.
+Import photos and videos into an organized folder structure with a simple command-line tool.
-View photos and videos in chronological order in your favorite browser.
-Everything is statically generated, no backend services needed.
-It is possible to sync your organized files with cloud storage provide e.g. AWS S3.
+Sync organized files with cloud storage (AWS S3).

 ## Motivation